cogstat/cogstat_website/best_practices_symposium/program.md

 _Ricardo Vieira (Central European University, Department of Cognitive Science)_

-9:00, Room 4 on ground floor, install Python to your computer for this tutorial
+9:00, Room 4 on ground floor, install Python on your computer for this tutorial

 __Bayesian hypothesis testing__

 _Bence Bakos (ELTE Eötvös Loránd University, Institute of Psychology)_

-9:00, Room 302, install JASP to your computer for this tutorial
+9:00, Room 302, install JASP on your computer for this tutorial

 __Have a different look at your data - CogStat__

 _Attila Krajcsi (ELTE Eötvös Loránd University, Institute of Psychology, Department of Cognitive Psychology)_

-9:00, Room 303, install CogStat to your computer for this tutorial
+9:00, Room 303, install CogStat on your computer for this tutorial

 ### Talks